fulcrumapp/fulcrum-js/README.markdown

 fulcrum.forms.find('916474a7-b995-4b36-81db-8eda97f93a73', formFound);
 ```

-Check the [Fulcrum API Docs](http://fulcrumapp.com/developers/api/) for an example of a returned objects.
+Check the [Fulcrum API Docs](http://fulcrumapp.com/developers/api/) for an example of returned objects.

 #### search

 Search for resources.
 Parameters are an options object and a callback.
-The options object will be converted to query string parameters and property url encoded.
+The options object will be converted to query string parameters and properly url encoded.
 The options will vary depending on the resource, but [pagination parameters](http://fulcrumapp.com/developers/api/#pagination) are always accepted.

 The callback should accept an error and an object representing a set of resources as well as pagination information.
 For example, a set of records will look like: